droglenc/NCMTH107/modules/NormalDist_RevEx_Calc2.md

 ## College Graduation
 <img src="zimgs/graduation.jpg" alt="Graduation" class="img-right">

-The age at which ``traditional'' students graduate from college is N(22.1, 1.1).
+The age at which "traditional" students graduate from college is N(22.1, 1.1).
 Use this information to answer the questions below.

 1. What percentage of the students graduate by the age of 21?
 1. What percentage of the students graduate after age 24?